Luna Guitars: History

-Luna Guitars was founded in 2005 by Yvonne de Villiers, a stained-glass artist with professional expertise.
-Their guitars showcase a variety of artistic elements such as artwork, henna designs, and various patterns, including depictions of a dragon and phoenix.
-Guitars are crafted with slimmer necks and lighter bodies, attributes that have garnered interest not only among female guitarists but also among players across diverse backgrounds and skill levels.
+Luna Guitars was founded in 2005 by Yvonne de Villiers, a stained-glass artist.
+The company's instruments incorporate decorative elements including henna designs and depictions of a dragon and phoenix.
+The guitars are built with slimmer necks and lighter bodies.

-Over time, Luna expanded its product line to include electric guitars, ukuleles, and a range of bluegrass instruments.
-Designs encompass laser-etched tattoo designs, high tide wave inlays crafted from abalone, and landscapes fashioned from tropical woods.
+Luna later expanded its product line to include electric guitars, ukuleles, and bluegrass instruments.
+Decorative features include laser-etched designs, abalone wave inlays, and landscapes made from tropical woods.